-Premium
+Premium contribution

-This plan requires the policyholder to pay premium.
+This plan requires the policyholder to make premium contribution payments.
 If payments are made through a payroll deduction with the policyholder, the policyholder will forward your payment to us.
-We will not pay benefits under this booklet-certificate if premium payments are not made.
+We will not pay benefits under this booklet-certificate if premium contributions are not made.
 Any benefit payment denial is subject to our appeals procedure.
 See the When you disagree - claim decisions and appeals procedures section.